skip to content

 Part II lasts for two years.

-In your third year, you will undertake a Year Abroad, and write a project report of 8,000 words.
+In your third year, you will undertake a Year Abroad, and write either a dissertation of 8,000 words or a translation project of 7,000 words.

-In your fourth year you will take two language courses (‘Translation from and into the foreign language’ and ‘Text and Culture’) and choose 3 other papers, in one of the following combinations
+In your fourth year you will take two language courses ('Translation from and into the foreign language' and 'Text and Culture') and choose three other papers, in one of the following combinations:

 • one History paper, and two MMLL papers;